 On the Move

-This portion of Jesus’ ministry was spontaneous, continual, pa
+This part of Jesus’ ministry was spontaneous, continual, pastoral, interactive, and general.

 He simply met people right where they were and acted on their behalf.
 On one occasion, Jesus was entering a city called Nain, just as a funeral procession was leaving the city.
-Jesus was moved with compassion, and without even being asked He approached the widow and raised her son from the dead.
+Jesus was moved with compassion, and, without being asked to, He walked up to the widow and raised her son from the dead.
 No announcement of the kingdom of God was made.
-No call to leave all and follow Him was made.
-It was a one-directional interaction.
+He didn’t call her to leave all and follow Him.
+It was a one-directional interaction, a display of mercy.
 God for man.

-Many of those He helped in this way, didn’t follow Him or identify themselves with His cause (which was God’s cause- the kingdom of God).
+Many of the people Jesus helped this way, didn’t follow Him or take up His cause.
 Luke’s story of the ten lepers shows that after being healed by Jesus, some didn’t even return to thank Him.

 On the Mountain

 However, there was another aspect of Jesus’ ministry, which can be identified geographically in Matthew’s Gospel.
-Periodically throughout His three year ministry, Jesus brought His disciples up to a mountain.
-In a sense, these can be considered the Lord’s conferences.
+Periodically throughout His ministry, Jesus brought His disciples up to a mountain.
+These can be considered the Lord’s conferences.
 They were given to the disciples, not to the crowds.

-This portion of Jesus’ ministry was strategic, occasional, mis
+This part of Jesus’ ministry was strategic, occasional, missional, directive, and particular.

-On the mountain top, Jesus’ ministry took on another emphasis.
-The sermon on the Mount (Matt.
-5-7), the transfiguration (Matt.
-17), the revelation of the end of the age with the signs of Christ’s coming (Matt.
-24-25), and the great commission (Matt.
-28) were all given on a mountain.
+On the mountain, Jesus’ ministry took on a different emphasis.
+The sermon on the Mount, the transfiguration, the signs of His return, and the great commission were all given on a mountain.

-Matt.
-5:1 And when He saw the crowds, He went up to the mountain.
+When He saw the crowds, He went up to the mountain.
 And after He sat down, His disciples came to Him.
+(Matt.
+5:1)

 On the mountain Jesus revealed major truths.
-If you were a casual follower and never climbed the mountain with Him for these special events, you missed whole vistas of revelation.
-You missed major opportunities to hear something or experience something that would redirect the course of your life.
+If you were a casual follower and never climbed the mountain for these special events, you missed whole vistas of revelation.
+You missed major opportunities to experience things that would change your life.

 This is the sort of thing that happens at Christian conferences.
 And this apparently wasn’t lost on the Lord.
 He purposely got away from the hustle and bustle of the daily grind with its incessant demands and distractions.
 This was not business as usual.

-Of the thousands of people Jesus interacted with during His ministry, only 120 were there in the upper room on the day of Pentecost.
-Most likely the people that carried on His move had climbed the mountain with Him before.
+Of the thousands of people Jesus helped during His life, only 120 continued His mission after His death (Acts 1:15).
+Most likely they had climbed the mountain with Him before His departure.

-Peter referring to his experience on the mount of transfiguration, says that he became an “eyewitness of that One’s majesty” (2 Peter 1:16).
-Yes you can always get the audio later, see the pictures on Facebook, and catch all the best quotes on Twitter, but you won’t feel the direct impact of being an eyewitness.
+Years later, Peter recounted one of these mountaintop experiences.
+He said that he became an “eyewitness of that One’s majesty” (2 Peter 1:16).
+Yes, you can always get the audio later, see the pictures online, and catch the best quotes on Twitter, but you won’t experience the life-changing impact of being an eyewitness.
 There’s something about being there that changes you.

-Attending Christian conferences gives the Lord an opportunity to do something special in your life, appear to you in an unprecedented way, and call you into direct participation in His eternal economy.
+Attending Christian conferences gives Jesus an opportunity to do something special in your life, appear to you in an unprecedented way, and call you into direct participation in His purpose.